Enterwell/react-starter/README.md

 * `.storybook` - a folder used for [Storybook](https://storybook.js.org/) configuration which contains various configuration files
 * `.stories-approved` - a place where images of all of the defined `Storybook` stories are stored
-* `.cypress-approved` - a place where all cypress screenshots are stored
+* `.playwright-approved` - a place where all Playwright screenshots are stored
 * `app-models` - a place where all the app-models that exist within the application are stored
 * `component-models` - a place where all the component-models that exist within the application are stored
 * `components` - a place where all components that are not related to only one `view` are stored (so-called *shared components*)
 * `config` - a place where the various configuration files, used by the application itself, are stored (e.g. internationalization configuration, MUI themes, or something else)
-* `cypress` - a place where Cypress related files are stored
+* `playwright` - a place where Playwright related files are stored
 * `helpers` - a place where all the helpers that exist within the application are stored
 * `hooks` - a place where all custom hooks that exist within the application are stored
 * `mappers` - a place where all the mappers that exist within the application are stored